Railgun-Community/ppoi-safe-broadcaster-example/README.md

 The RAILGUN relayer network runs on [Waku](https://wakunetwork.com/), a secure and decentralized messaging protocol.

+## Prerequisites

+- node 16+
+- docker, if using docker
+- jq (cli utility for parsing json)

 ## Configuration

 Customize your relayer by running `npm run copy-my-config`, which copies `MY-CONFIG.example.ts` to `MY_CONFIG.ts`.